X-ray telescope: History of X-ray telescopes

 Photo of supernova remnant Cassiopeia A, taken by the first imaging X-ray telescope, Einstein Observatory.

 X-ray telescopes were first used for astronomy to observe the Sun, which was the only source in the sky bright enough in X-rays for those early telescopes to detect.
 Because the Sun is so bright in X-rays, early X-ray telescopes could use a small focusing element and the X-rays would be detected with photographic film.
 The first X-ray picture of the Sun from a rocket-borne telescope was taken by John V. Lindsay of the NASA Goddard Space Flight Center and collaborators in 1963.
 The first orbiting X-ray telescope flew on Skylab in the early 1970s and recorded more than 35,000 full-disk images of the Sun over a 9-month period.

 First specialised X-ray satellite, Uhuru, was launched by NASA in 1970.
 It detected 339 X-ray sources in its 2.5-year lifetime.

 The Einstein Observatory, launched in 1978, was the first imaging X-ray observatory.
 It obtained high-resolution X-ray images in the energy range from 0.1 to 4 keV of stars of all types, supernova remnants, galaxies, and clusters of galaxies.
 Another large project was ROSAT (active from 1990 to 1999), which was a heavy X-ray space observatory with focusing X-ray optics, and European EXOSAT.

-The Chandra X-Ray Observatory was launched by NASA in 1999 and is operated for more than 25 years in a high elliptical orbit, returning thousands 0.5 arc-second images and high-resolution spectra of all kinds of astronomical objects in the energy range from 0.5 to 8.0 keV.
+The Chandra X-ray Observatory was launched by NASA in 1999 and has operated for more than 25 years in a high elliptical orbit, returning thousands 0.5 arc-second images and high-resolution spectra of all kinds of astronomical objects in the energy range from 0.5 to 8.0 keV.
 Chandra's resolution is about 50 times superior to that of ROSAT.